Last Updated on March 8, 2021 by Julia Wilson

 - Inflammatory bowel disease – A leading cause of vomiting and diarrhea in cats, IBD is a group of disorders caused by the infiltration of inflammatory cells in the intestinal tract resulting in poor digestion and absorption of food.

-- Cat flu – There are several types of pathogens which can cause flu in cats.
+- Cat flu – Several types of pathogens can cause flu in cats.
 Symptoms typically affect the upper respiratory tract, which can result in a loss of appetite as the cat loses its sense of smell.

 - Stress – Cats are susceptible to changes in the routine, household, bullying from other cats.